mingdom/omninmo/docs/cache.md

 - Filename format: `{ticker}_{period}_{interval}.csv` (e.g., `AAPL_5y_1d.csv`)

 ### Current Behavior
-- The `DataFetcher` class in `src/v2/data_fetcher.py` implements caching
+- Both `YFinanceDataFetcher` and `DataFetcher` classes implement caching
-- When data is requested, it first checks if a cache file exists and its age
+- When data is requested, it first checks if a cache file exists and if it's valid
+- Cache validity is determined by two factors:
+  1. Time-to-live (TTL): Cache must be younger than the configured TTL
+  2. Market hours: Cache expires daily at 2PM Pacific time to ensure EOD pricing
-- If the cache file exists and is younger than the TTL, it loads the data from cache
+- If the cache is valid, it loads the data from cache
-- If the cache file is older than the TTL, it fetches fresh data from the API
+- If the cache is invalid (expired TTL or after market close), it fetches fresh data from the API
 - If no cache file exists, it fetches from the API and saves to cache
 - Cache can be manually cleared with `make clear-cache`

 ### Configuration
-- The cache directory is configurable in `config.yaml` under `data.fmp.cache_dir`
+- The cache directory is configurable in `config.yaml` under `data.fmp.cache_dir` or `data.yfinance.cache_dir`
 - The TTL value is configurable in `config.yaml` under `app.cache.ttl` (in seconds)
-- Default TTL is 3600 seconds (1 hour) if not specified in config
+- Default TTL is 86400 seconds (1 day) if not specified in config
+- Market hours expiry is fixed at 2PM Pacific time

 ## Usage Examples